TheAntiSnipe/go-vault/Go/Distributed Systems with Go/Getting started with DS in Go.md

 ```
 Okay, we've never seen this specific way of declaring a function.
 What is this `c *Log` thingy in brackets behind the function name?

 Well, as we know, Go doesn't have the concept of classes.
-To allow for a function
+To allow for a function to be latched onto a struct, we use these things.
+They're called